ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 By copying the debug.html and index.html files into /shared/esmvaltool/v2.x.x/, the output becomes available online, see for `example
 <https://esmvaltool.dkrz.de/shared/esmvaltool/v2.7.0>`_.
+Before copying the recipe output to the VM, you may want to clean up your directory containing the results and only keep the last run for each recipe.
+This will help generating a clearer overview webpage.
+Note that the ```summarize.py`` script needs to be rerun if recipe runs were added or deleted from your testing directory.

 Link the overview webpage to the issue and the path to your recipe runs on Levante.
 This makes it much easier to ask for feedback from recipe developers and analyse failures.

+Results produced with the final ESMValCore release candidate should be put in a VM directory named after the version number, e.g. ``v2.8.0``.

 .. note::